poteng/mC-to-MIPS-compiler/README.md

 Code generator: C

-# How to run it
+## Installation
-parser.y
+- parser.y

-scanner.l
+- scanner.l

-driver.c
+- driver.c

-strtab.h
+- strtab.h

-tree.h
+- tree.h

-tree.c
+- tree.c
+- makefile

-Put above files together and use "make" command to compile.
+Put above files together and use 'make' command to compile.

-Use "./mcc < [filename].mc" to input a .mc file and process.
+Use './mcc < [filename].mc' to input a .mc file and process.

 About the program:
 Most of the requirements for the feature of mC are met.